ComputationalPhysiology/docker_workflows/simcardems_demos/README.md

 Although it is a simple demo, it still takes a little while to complete.
 After it completes you should see a new folder named `results_simple_demo`.
 Since everything was kept inside our shared folder, this folder is also accessible both inside and outside the container.
-From outside the container you can visualize the files using, for instance, paraview.
+From outside the container you can now browse the result files and visualize them using Paraview or any other tool you prefer.

 ## Resources